 Your answers to the questions above will go a long way to determining whether you need a short-arm, mid-arm or long-arm quilting sewing machine.

-What is all this arm talk?
+What is all this “arm” talk?

 On a sewing machine, the arm is the top slender horizontal part of the machine.
 The arm length is typically measured as the distance from the sewing needle on the left to the vertical part of the machine on the right.
 Machines are classified into long-arm, mid-arm or short-arm depending on the length of the arm.
-The space underneath the arm is very important because it determines how much space you have for quilting.
+The space underneath the arm is critical because it determines how much space you have for quilting.
 This workspace underneath the arm is often called the throat space or harp.
 This is usually specified as the arm length and the distance between the base of the machine and the machine arm.
 See the image below

 The guide below should be used to determine whether a quilting machine is long-arm, short-arm or mid-arm.